Frequently Asked Questions – SAT/ACT

 - In all learning environments, two things are crucial to student success.
 First, students should have a strong rapport with the teacher.
 Without this connection, studying for standardized tests becomes another chore.
 Second, students should use materials prepared by the company which makes the test, NOT the company offering the prep.
 This ensures students are practicing with actual test questions.
 It’s analogous to sports: soccer players will improve if practicing on a basketball court, but not as much as they would if practicing on a soccer field!

 - Remember, students who practice under test conditions will do better on test day than students who don’t.
-Similar to the example above, a soccer player who needs to play a 60-minute game would not benefit as much by scrimmaging for only 15-minutes, whereas a 60-minute scrimmage would be VERY helpful!
+Similar to the example above, a soccer player who needs to play a 60-minute game would not benefit as much by scrimmaging for only 15 minutes, whereas playing in a 60-minute scrimmage would be VERY helpful!

 How much will my child’s score improve?